mvitolo/dsweb/exampleSite/content/english/about/_index.md

 ---
-title: "About Our Company"
-description: "this is meta description"
-draft: false
+title: About Me
+description: Learning a new language is discovering a new world!
-bg_image: "images/featue-bg.jpg"
+bg_image: images/featue-bg.jpg

 ---